RollinBrant/FamilyWebsite/content/_index.md

  While in the trenches, Wilfrid begged strictly for goodies (cake and smokes, mostly) rather than cash.
 After he was wounded and given a clerical job in England, the hounding for money we see in his earlier letters is revived.
 Sometimes it's overt, but it's more often a disingenuous wheedling for cash.
 From the hospital, he writes: "I wrote to May the other day and will try and raise a penny stamp to write to Ruby\...we have to pay our own postage now you know."

  Wilfrid was a unapologetic anglophile and was desperate to see more of it during his rarely granted leaves of absence.
-Wilfrid's charms won the hearts of a few fair ladies, and he had one or two English girlfiends he was anxious to visit.
+Wilfrid's charms won the hearts of a few fair ladies, and he had one or two English girlfriends he was anxious to visit.
 Travel required money, however, and upcoming leaves would bring on a frenzy of begging letters to both sister and mother to make those trips happen.

  Wilfrid seemed to write what he thought would be most acceptable to his audience.
 He would often tell his mother one thing and his sister quite another.
 For instance, on October 17, 1916, in the early days of his convalescence, he told his mother, "On Sunday afternoon I was out to tea with some very nice people."